dell/karavi-resiliency/docs/DEPLOYING.md

 ## Unity Specific Recommendations

 For the initial Tech.
 Preview (alpha) phase, we have not fully completed the array connection validation work required in the driver.
-However it is possible to use podmon in limited tests for Unity.
+However it is possible to use Karavi Resiliency in limited tests for Unity.
 For now it is recommended to set "skipArrayConnectionValidation=true" and to not set "arrayConnectivityPollRate" or "arrayConnectivityConnectionLossThreshold".

 Here is a typical deployment used for testing: